antmicro/renode-linux-runner-action/README.md

 ### Shell initialization

 All tasks that refer to a particular shell have an additional hidden dependency.
-They depend on the task that has the same name as the shell (for example, `renode`).
+They require the task that has the same name as the shell (for example, `renode`).
 These tasks are used to configure the shell.
 However, you can replace each one by simply using its name in your task.

 ## Kernel